Calculator-Online.net

 2. It is differentiable over the start interval (−4,0);

-So we can use Rolle’s theorem calculator to find the point c
+We can also use Rolle’s theorem calculator to find the point c

 Now, solve the equation f′(c)=0: